About Us

 If you have odor and standing water in your basement, DO NOT go into it.
 Electricity + Water = Danger.
 Visit our “Water in Your Basement?” page for next steps.

-If you are experiencing sewer odor and DO NOT have water in your basement, the first step is to check the Traps in your plumbing fixtures and basement floor drain to prevent sewer gas odor from getting into your house (see below for the steps).
+If you are experiencing sewer odor and DO NOT have water in your basement, the first step is to check the traps in your plumbing fixtures and basement floor drain to prevent sewer gas odor from getting into your house (see below for the steps).

 Look under your sink to confirm if a trap was installed.
 If you see a trap, add water to the drain.
 If the sink is rarely used, water in the trap can evaporate over time.
 The additional water will restore the seal within the trap and should address the odor issue.
-If your skink does not have a trap, you may need to call a licensed plumber for assistance.
+If your sink does not have a trap, you may need to call a licensed plumber for assistance.

 Locate your floor drain, commonly found in basements, garages, or utility rooms if your home doesn't have a basement.
 In finished basements, floor drains might be hidden under carpeting.
 Some homes may even have multiple floor drains.
 Identifying where the odor is strongest can help pinpoint the location of the floor drain, especially if you have more than one.